AdamRalph123/Car-talk/README.md

 - **Admin logged in**

-    - When the admin/superuser is logged in an admin navigation will be shown which will bring them to the admin pannel as quicker access.
+    - When the admin/superuser is logged in an admin navigation will be shown which will bring them to the admin panel as quicker access.

     ![screenshot](assets/screenshots/admin%20logged%20in.png)